axiom-data-science/modflow2netcdf/README.md

 ### Command line interface

-The 'mfnetcdf_cmdline.py' command line python script provides a simple interface to the MODFLOW2NetCDF library that allows for the creation of a NetCDF file.
-Usage of this interface requires only a basic understanding of using command line interfaces and does not require any python programming language knowledge.
+The 'mfnetcdf_cmdline.py' python script provides a simple command line interface to the MODFLOW2NetCDF library.
+This interface can be used to export data from a MODFLOW project to a NetCDF file.
+Usage of this interface requires only a basic understanding of command line interfaces and does not require any python programming language knowledge.
 The 'mfnetcdf_cmdline.py' script takes the following command line parameters:

 	-n NAME_FILE
 		The path to a MODFLOW namefile